 Mediation Specialists using a Methodology that Works

-Using family mediation services for separation or divorce means that you are choosing a process that allows you to negotiate an outcome for both finances and parenting in an environment that is non-litigious.
-It does not mean you are giving up your ability to receive legal advice nor are you sacrificing your rights.
+Choosing Fairway Solutions for your separation or divorce means selecting a process that allows you to negotiate a fair resolution that considers finances and parenting in a non-litigious process.
+It does not mean you are giving up your ability to receive legal advice, nor are you sacrificing your rights.